Do you handle content, social media, and influencer marketing in house? If your results are below your expectations, it’s time to optimize your team.

-- Red flag: The team develops content separate from market research.
+- Red flag: The team develops content independently of market research.

-- Solution: Conduct a thorough analysis of existing content, competitors and audiences.
-This will provide your internal team with a solid foundation that will inform their decisions in the future.
+- Solution: Conduct a thorough analysis of existing content, competitors and audiences to provide your internal team with a solid foundation that will inform their decisions in the future.

 Start by auditing and analyzing existing content.
 Is it still aligned with your goals, messaging and tone?
 Do you have a lot of evergreen content?